piuccio/sublime-esformatter/README.md

 # Requirements

-You MUST have Node.js and `esformatter` installed globally and included in your `$PATH`.
+You MUST have Node.js installed globally and included in your `$PATH`.

+You can either install `esformatter` globally or under your current project's `node_modules` folder.
 This complicates the setup slightly but you can configure things anyway you want.

 ```
 npm install -g esformatter